mksgalvao/gs-challenge/frontend/README.md

 ## NEXT STEPS

+- validate input data
+- take a look on broked tests
-make unitary tests for all components put the api url in .env file improve responsivity deploy frontend
+- make unitary tests for all components
+- put the api url in .env file
+- improve responsivity
+- deploy frontend